What’s the best bank to open a savings account?

 The Bank of the Philippine Islands or BPI savings account is surely among the Filipinos’ top choices.

-If you’re reading this, you’re likely considering to open an account with BPI for saving, safekeeping, or managing your money.
-You may need a payroll account for receiving a salary.
+If you’re reading this, you’re likely considering opening an account with BPI for saving, safekeeping, or managing your money.
+You may need a payroll account to receive a salary.
 Or you need an account for your small business where customers can deposit their payments.

 Whatever your purpose is for starting a bank account, this first-timer’s guide will help you choose the right BPI savings account and everything you need to open one.